portworx/px-docs/run-with-kubernetes-native-driver.md

 3. Persistent Volume Claims
 4. Persistent Volumes

 >**Note:**<br/>The native driver will be available publicly with the upcoming Kubernetes 1.6 release.
-Currently e have backported the native driver with the existing Kubernetes 1.5 release.
+Currently Portworx has backported the native driver with the existing Kubernetes 1.5 release.
 To try out the Kubernetes native driver [contact us](https://portworx.com/contact-us/) and we will provide you with a tar ball which has the pre-compiled kubernetes binaries linked with the Portworx native driver.

 ## Prerequisites